Exponential self-similar mixing by incompressible flows: First geometric construction

-Moreover, under the additional assumption that for every $t\in I$ the support of $v_\nn(t,\cdot)$ is contained in a compact, proper sub-arc $G(t)$ of $\Gamma(t)$ which depends continuously in $t$, \footnoteb{The class of compact sub-arcs of $\Gamma$ is endowed with the Hausdorff distance.} we can choose $u$ so that the support of $u(t,\cdot)$ is contained in $B(G(t),\bar r(t))$ for every $t\in I$. \end{proposition}
+If, in addition, for every $t\in I$ the support of $v_\nn(t,\cdot)$ is contained in a compact, proper sub-arc $G(t)$ of $\Gamma(t)$, which depends continuously in $t$, \footnoteb{Continuity is defined in terms of the Hausdorff distance between compact subsets of $\R^2$.} then $u$ can be chosen in such a way that the support of $u(t,\cdot)$ is contained in~${B(G(t),\bar r(t))}$ for every $t\in I$. \end{proposition}